-Furthermore, insofar as the entropy gradients regions influence the turbulent transport of this thermodynamic state variable, with turbulent flows which must cancel out in isentropic regions, the absolute definition of entropy must be preferred to any other arbitrarily modified definition, otherwise the entropy budget and therefore the second principle of thermodynamics will be arbitrarily modified.
-In fact, the entropy balance equation cannot be reduced to the positive production term usually studied, and entropy flows (often discarded) at the ocean-atmosphere interface depend on $\Delta \eta_s$ and on the absolute definition of entropy studied in the paper.
+Furthermore, insofar as the entropy gradient regions influence the turbulent transport of this thermodynamic state variable, with turbulent flows that must cancel out in isentropic regions, the absolute definition of entropy must be preferred to any other arbitrarily modified definition; otherwise, the entropy budget and therefore the second principle of thermodynamics will be arbitrarily modified.
+In fact, the entropy balance equation cannot be reduced to the positive production term usually studied, and entropy flows (often discarded) at the ocean-atmosphere interface depend on $\Delta \eta_{\rm s}$ and on the absolute definition of entropy studied in the paper.

-This study should be continued in order to better understand the origin for the zonally-symmetric and local three-dimensional oceanic structures of the absolute seawater entropy, in particular in the Bay of Bengal, in the Mediterranean, Black and Caspian Seas, northern coasts of Europe, as well as in the whole Arctic Ocean.
+This study should be continued in order to better understand the origin of the zonally symmetric and local three-dimensional oceanic structures of the absolute seawater entropy, in particular in the Bay of Bengal, in the Mediterranean, Black, and Caspian Seas, the Northeast Atlantic and Mediterranean Seas, as well as in the whole Arctic Ocean.